grafana/grafana/docs/sources/installation/configuration.md

 ## [snapshots]

 ### external_enabled
-Set to false to disable external snapshot publish endpoint (default true)
+Set to `false` to disable external snapshot publish endpoint (default `true`)

 ### external_snapshot_url
-Set root url to a Grafana instance where you want to publish external snapshots (defaults to https://snapshots-origin.raintank.io)
+Set root URL to a Grafana instance where you want to publish external snapshots (defaults to https://snapshots-origin.raintank.io)

 ### external_snapshot_name
 Set name for external snapshot button.
 Defaults to `Publish to snapshot.raintank.io`